nazeer-shaik-01/SkyLink-Booking-Portal/README.md

-# ✈️ AeroGrid - Full-Stack Airline Reservation System
+# ✈️ SkyLink-Booking-Portal - Full-Stack Airline Reservation System

-AeroGrid is a complete, full-stack web application for booking and managing flights, built with a **Spring Boot backend** and an **Angular frontend**.
+SkyLink-Booking-Portal is a complete, full-stack web application for booking and managing flights, built with a **Spring Boot backend** and an **Angular frontend**.
 It features a secure, role-based system that provides distinct interfaces for **public users** and **administrators**.

 ---